-This the second in an ongoing series of StoryCrafting/StoryTelling posts I’m publishing for my own benefit; explaining something helps me determine if I’ve truly learned or am simply parroting what others have offered.
-I learn my weak spots, what I need to study more, et cetera.
+This is the third in an ongoing series of StoryCrafting/StoryTelling posts I’m publishing for my own benefit; explaining something helps me determine if I’ve truly learned it or am simply parroting what others have offered.
+I learn my weak spots, what I need to study, et cetera.

 Previous offerings include: